Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 What happens to Vietnamese import tariffs when Section 122 expires?

-If Section 122 expires in ~July 2026 and Congress doesn't act, Vietnam would face only MFN rates with no additional surcharge — the most favorable tariff treatment since before the 2025 IEEPA tariffs.
+The 10% Section 122 layer is contested as well as time-limited: the Court of International Trade ruled it unlawful on May 7, 2026, and the Federal Circuit stayed that ruling on June 11, 2026, so CBP keeps collecting it pending appeal.
+If it lapses around July 24, 2026 (or is struck down) and Congress doesn't act, Vietnam would face only MFN rates with no additional surcharge — the most favorable tariff treatment since before the 2025 IEEPA tariffs.
 However, Congress could also pass new legislation with different rates.

 Is transshipping goods through Vietnam to avoid Chinese tariffs legal?